GA-NIFS and JADES: Confirmation of pristine gas near GN-z11: Observations and data processing

 \section{Observations and data processing}

-Our new NIRSpec-IFS data cover GN-z11 and its immediate environment within $\sim$6~pkpc.
-The data were taken on April 9, 2025, with a 8-dither medium cycling pattern and a total integration time of 6.9~h with the grating/filter pair G395H/F290LP, covering the wavelength range $2.87$-$5.27\mu$m.
-Raw data were processed with the {\it JWST} Science Calibration pipeline version 1.15.0 and CRDS jwst\_1293.pmap.
-To increase data quality, we performed additional reduction steps described in detail by \cite{Perna23} and summarised here.
+Our new NIRSpec-IFU data cover GN-z11 and its immediate environment within $\sim$6~pkpc.
+The data were taken on April 9, 2025, with an eight-dither medium cycling pattern and a total integration time of 6.9~h with the grating/filter pair G395H/F290LP, covering the wavelength range $2.87$-$5.27\mu$m.
+Raw data were processed with the JWST Science Calibration pipeline version 1.15.0 and jwst\_1293.pmap.
+To increase the data quality, we performed additional reduction steps described in detail by \cite{Perna23} and summarised here.
 Count-rate frames were corrected for $1/f$ noise through a polynomial fit.
-We manually removed regions affected by failed-open MSA shutters and cosmic ray residuals.
-Remaining outliers were rejected with a 95$^{th}$ percentile threshold following the procedure by \cite{DEugenio23}.
-The final cube was combined using the `drizzle' method, with a pixel scale of $0.05''$.
-We used spaxels free of emission to perform a background subtraction.
-As noticed in previous works, the `{\sc{err}}' extension in the combined cube underestimates the noise.
-Following \cite{Uebler23}, we rescale the formal uncertainties to match the rms in regions free of spectral features, here by a factor $2.2$.
-To analyse line emission we also perform a local continuum subtraction to account for any contamination to the continuum by a foreground $z \sim \sim \pm 0.05^{\prime\prime}$) related to astrometric registration and relative shifts in the pixel grids of the IFS cubes.
+We manually removed regions affected by failed-open MSA shutters and cosmic-ray residuals.
+The remaining outliers were rejected with a 95th percentile threshold following the procedure by \cite{DEugenio23}.
+The final cube was combined using the drizzle method with a pixel scale of $0.05''$.
+We used spaxels that were free of emission to perform a background subtraction.
+As noted in previous works, the {\sc{err}} extension in the combined cube underestimates the noise.
+Following \cite{Uebler23}, we rescaled the formal uncertainties to match the rms in regions free of spectral features, here, by a factor $2.2$.
+To analyse the line emission, we also performed a local continuum subtraction to account for any contamination to the continuum by a foreground $z \sim \sim \pm 0.05^{\prime\prime}$) related to astrometric registration and relative shifts in the pixel grids of the IFU cubes.
 Our data thus provide the decisive second line detection to confirm the hitherto ambiguous He{\sc{ii}} line.
-In Fig.~\ref{f:fit_hg}, left panel, we show the integrated spectrum extracted from the $0.1^{\prime\prime} 0.1^{\prime\prime}$ aperture marked in pink in Fig.~\ref{f:map_extraction}, encompassing the four brightest \hg\ pixels.\footnote{ We note tentative emission at slightly different velocities South of the \hg-emitter (not shown), requiring deeper data for confirmation. } We indicate the theoretical $z$=$10.586$ locations of emission lines detected in GN-z11 \citep{Bunker23}. \hg\ is clearly detected.
-In the right panel we show a one-component Gaussian fit to \hg\ with local continuum subtraction; line fluxes and upper limits are reported in Tab.~\ref{t:fluxes}.
+The left panel of Fig.~\ref{f:fit_hg} shows the integrated spectrum extracted from the $0.1^{\prime\prime} 0.1^{\prime\prime}$ aperture marked in Fig.~\ref{f:map_extraction}, encompassing the four brightest \hg\ pixels.\footnote{ We note tentative emission at slightly different velocities south of the \hg-emitter (not shown) that requires deeper data for confirmation. } We indicate the theoretical $z$=$10.586$ locations of emission lines detected in GN-z11 \citepalias{Bunker23}. \hg\ is clearly detected.
+The right panel shows a one-component Gaussian fit to \hg\ with local continuum subtraction.
+The line fluxes and upper limits are reported in Tab.~\ref{t:fluxes}.